Childrearing Beliefs Were Best Predictor of Trump Support

 So, what about those children involved in Self-Directed Education rather than in conventional schooling—that is, unschoolers and people attending Sudbury model schools, or Agile Learning Centers, or other democratic schools where students are in charge of their own education?
 Would people educated in this way be less likely than others to become authoritarians, who would be attracted to a Donald Trump as their leader?
 I don’t know for sure, as no poll has been done, but my bet is that the percentage of Trump supporters among those people is far less than in the population as a whole.
 I think a few might have supported Trump in the general election if only because they believed that his educational policy (if it were ever articulated) might be more in the direction of school choice than was that of his opponent.
 However, I doubt that many would have been drawn to him because of his “strong, always-right leader” demeanor.
 My studies of grown unschoolers and of Sudbury Valley graduates suggest to me that the vast majority of them are anything but authoritarians.

 Well, I’m sure that some people, including some of my friends, are going to see this post as overly political and will criticize me for it.
 I’m braced.
 I’m putting it out there, however, as something to think about.

 But now, what do you think about MacWilliams’s research findings and the ideas I’m discussing here?
 This blog is, among other things, a forum for discussion.
 Please put your comments and questions here rather than send them to me by private email.
 I read all comments and try to respond to questions if I think I have something worth saying beyond what others have said in their responses.
 By putting your thoughts and questions here you will share them with other readers, not just me.
 I generally don’t respond to private emails that derive from blog posts.

-One thing you will have noticed, if you have read past essays in this blog, is that people who comment here are consistently respectful and courteous of one another, even when they strongly disagree.
+One thing you will have noticed, if you have read past posts in this blog, is that people who comment here are consistently respectful and courteous of one another, even when they strongly disagree.
 I appreciate that!